thoughtspot/thoughtspot.github.io/_admin/system-monitor/introduction.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-System monitoring tools in ThoughtSpot include the System Health, system log files, and out-of-the-box system monitoring pinboards.
+System monitoring tools in ThoughtSpot includes a **Admin > System Health** page as well as system log files.
+Additionally, ThoughtSpot provides several worksheets from which were created out-of-the-box system monitoring pinboards.
+You can also create your own custom pinboards from these same worksheets.

 ## System Health Center